Bruce Springsteen: Artistry and legacy

 Widely regarded as one of the greatest songwriters of all time, Springsteen has been called a "rock 'n' roll poet" who "[radiates] working-class authenticity".
-His work "epitomizes rock's deepest values: desire, the need for freedom and the search to find yourself."
+He is a pioneer of heartland rock, a genre combining mainstream rock music with working class thematic concerns and socially conscious lyrics.
+According to Rolling Stone, his work "epitomizes rock's deepest values: desire, the need for freedom and the search to find yourself."
 Often described as cinematic in their scope, Springsteen's lyrics frequently explore highly personal themes such as individual commitment, dissatisfaction and dismay with life in a context of everyday situations.
 Springsteen's themes include social and political commentary and are rooted in the struggles faced by his own family of origin.

-In 2003, Rolling Stones 500 Greatest Albums of All Time list included Born to Run (18), Born in the U.S.A.
-(85), The Wild, the Innocent & the E Street Shuffle (132), Darkness on the Edge of Town (151), Nebraska (224), The River (250), Greetings from Asbury Park, N.J.
-(379), and Tunnel of Love (475).
-In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Born to Run" (21), "Thunder Road" (86), and "Born in the U.S.A."
-(275).
-Acclaimed Music ranks him as the fifth most celebrated artist in popular music history.

 A shift in Springsteen's lyrical approach began with the album Darkness on the Edge of Town, in which he focused on the emotional struggles of working class life, alongside more typical rock and roll themes.
-Reviewing Born in the U.S.A., Rolling Stone critic Debby Miller noted that "Springsteen ignored the British Invasion and embraced instead the legacy of Phil Spector’s releases, the sort of soul that was coming from Atlantic Records, and especially the garage bands that had anomalous radio hits.
-He’s always chased the utopian feeling of that music".
+Reviewing Born in the U.S.A., Rolling Stone critic Debby Miller noted that "Springsteen ignored the British Invasion and embraced instead the legacy of Phil Spector's releases, the sort of soul that was coming from Atlantic Records, and especially the garage bands that had anomalous radio hits.
+He's always chased the utopian feeling of that music".